Nigeria national football team: 1980–1990

-Nigeria hosted the 1980 Africa Cup of Nations and also won their first Cup of Nations Title that year in Lagos.
+Nigeria hosted the 1980 Africa Cup of Nations and also won their first Cup of Nations' Title that year in Lagos.
 Nigeria came out as runners-up three times and had one group stage elimination, between 1982 and 1990.
 They also failed to qualify for the 1986 Africa Cup of Nations hosted by Egypt.

 1992–2006

 Nigeria appeared again in the African Cup of Nations in 1992 and 1994, they finished third in 1992 and won the 1994 Africa Cup of Nations, which was the second time they won the tournament.

 Nigeria finally reached the World Cup for the first time in 1994 after years of struggling to get there.
 They were managed by Clemens Westerhof.
 Nigeria topped their group which included Argentina, Bulgaria, and Greece.
 Nigeria defeated Bulgaria 3–0, lost to Argentina 1–2, and reached the second round after a 2–0 victory over Greece.
-In the second round Nigeria played Italy and took the lead with a goal from Emmanuel Amunike at 25 minutes.
-Nigeria were within two minutes of qualifying for the Quarter-finals, but Roberto Baggio scored to take the game to extra time.
+In the second round, Nigeria played Italy and took the lead with a goal from Emmanuel Amunike in the 25th minute.
+Nigeria was within two minutes of qualifying for the quarter-finals, when Roberto Baggio scored to take the game to extra time.
 He also scored the eventual winning goal.
 The game ended 2–1 in favour of the Italians.
-In 1996 the team withdrew from the tournament under pressure from the country's military dictator Sani Abacha due to the criticism received from the tournament hosts South Africa and especially its president Nelson Mandela, for the execution of Ogoni activist Ken Saro-Wiwa.
+In 1996 the team withdrew from that year's African Cup of Nations under pressure from the country's military dictator Sani Abacha due to the criticism received from the tournament hosts South Africa and especially its president Nelson Mandela, for the execution of Ogoni activist Ken Saro-Wiwa.
 Nigeria was subsequently banned from entering the 1998 African Cup of Nations.

 In 1998, Nigeria returned to the World Cup alongside Cameroon, Morocco, Tunisia, and South Africa.
 Optimism was high due to its manager Bora Milutinović and the return of most 1994 squad members.
 In the final tournament Nigeria were drawn into group D with Spain, Bulgaria, Paraguay.
 Nigeria scored a major upset by defeating Spain 3–2 after coming back twice from being 1–0 and 2–1 down.
 The Eagles qualified for the second round with a win against Bulgaria and a loss to Paraguay.
-The team's hopes of surpassing its 1994 performance was shattered after a 1–4 loss to Denmark.
-This is currently the only World Cup where Nigeria qualified for without playing Argentina in the tournament finals.
+The team's hopes of surpassing its 1994 performance were shattered after a 1–4 loss to Denmark.
+This is currently the only World Cup that Nigeria qualified for without playing Argentina in the tournament finals.

 In 2000 they returned to the Cup of Nations and were the runner-up and subsequently finished in third place at the 2002, 2004 and 2006 Africa Cup of Nations.